siamscsdsu/siamscsdsu.github.io/_posts/2024-09-24-october-jounal-club-2024.md

 image: assets/images/posts/2024-09-24.png
 ---

-Please join SIAM Student Chapter, SDSU for our first journal club of the semester!
+Please join SIAM Student Chapter, SDSU for our October Journal Club!
 We will be discussing an interesting perspective paper from _SIAM News_ on Stochastic Approach Examines Disease Emergence in a Seasonally Varying Environment.
 Come for the discussion, to chat to fellow students, and for the free pizza - first come, first serve!

 - __Date__:   October 3, 2024
 - __Time__:   7 p.m.